GaloisInc/grift/README.md

 encoding/decoding of instructions, as well as running RISC-V programs in simulation.
-However, the semantics of the instructions themselves are represented, not as Haskell functions on a RISC-V machine state (registers, PC, memory, etc.), but as symbolic expressions in a general-purpose bitvector expression language.
+However, the semantics of the instructions themselves are represented, not as Haskell functions on a RISC-V machine state (registers, PC, memory, etc.), but as symbolic expressions in a bitvector expression language.
 This extra layer of representation, while sub-optimal for fast simulation, facilitates the library's use as a general-purpose encoding of the semantics, and makes *GRIFT* a general-purpose, "golden reference" model that can be easily translated into the syntax of other tools by providing minimal pretty printers, written in Haskell, for the underlying bitvector expression language.
 Having explicit semantic data for each instruction also facilitates the library's incorporation with other Haskell-based tooling, such as coverage analysis (where a notion of coverage is encoded in the same bitvector language as the semantics), binary analysis, and verification, both within and without the Haskell programming environment.

 Build instructions
 ===